shakibaam/Aspect-Based-Sentiment-Analysis/README.md

 ---

-Explore the `absa.ipynb` for implementation details, Gemini prompt engineering insights, and results.
+Explore the `ABSA.ipynb` for implementation details, Gemini prompt engineering insights, and results.